Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

+where $D(\epsilon_k)$ is the diffusion constant for quasiparticles and $D_N$ is diffusion constant for electrons in the normal state \cite{pethick_relaxation_1979,ullom_energy-dependent_1998}.
+Finally, one observes the steady-state quasiparticle current $I_{det} = G^N_{det} \times \mu_{Q^*}$ using a second NIS junction at zero-bias a distance $L$ from the injector.
+By measuring at zero detector bias, this current stems entirely from the chemical potential within the superconductor due to charge imbalance alone, and by making multiple measurements at varying $L$, the exponential relaxation can be traced out.
+More detailed derivations of the quasiparticle conductance between junctions have been presented extensively elsewhere in the literature \cite{pethick_relaxation_1979,pals_non-equilibrium_1982,tinkham_introduction_2004,hubler_charge_2010,kolenda_nonlocal_2013}.

-In order to compare the quasiparticle conductance both with and without the influence of the inverse proximity effect, a pair devices consisting of 6 junctions spaced between 2 and \SI{6}{\micro\meter} apart with a maximum separation of \SI{20}{\micro\meter} were fabricated using a conventional PMGI/PMMA bilayer e-beam lithography process on 1um \ce{SiO_x} substrates.
+In order to compare the charge imbalance relaxation both with and without the influence of the inverse proximity effect, a pair of devices consisting of 6 junctions spaced between 2 and \SI{6}{\micro\meter} apart with a maximum separation of \SI{20}{\micro\meter} were fabricated using a conventional PMGI/PMMA bilayer e-beam lithography process on 1um \ce{SiO_x} substrates.
 A false color SEM micrograph of the Al/Cu bilayer device is shown as part of Fig. \ref{fig:Schematics}.
-All lithography was performed in a single step, whereby the written pattern encompasses the central wire and junctions, leads, and wirebonding pads such that during metalization a continuous film is formed which prevents the introduction of parasitic tunnel junctions in the leads.
-Only the desired Al or Al/Cu bilayer wire spans the full width of the junction region.
+All metal depositions and oxidation steps were performed without breaking vacuum, ensuring a transparent interface between the Cu and Al. Only the desired Al or Al/Cu bilayer wire spans the full width of the junction region.
 This is done by by using a very minimal PMGI undercut so that metalization layers are deposited on the resist sidewall and removed during liftoff.
+Cu was chosen as a normal metal and tunnel injector over noble metals such as Au used in recent encapsulated qubits due to the potential for forming insulating Al intermetallic interfaces.
+We find that the Al/Cu interface is remarkably stable, giving transparent NS contacts even after junction aging.
+Liftoff was performed with alternating baths of hot acetone and an NMP based remover, followed by ultrasonication in acetone and isopropanol to remove the metalized sidewall.
+The substrates were then cleaved to size, imaged via SEM, and wirebonded before being cooled to \SI{77}{\kelvin} within 48 hours of fabrication.
+More details of the fabrication process are given in the End Matter.